 Yalom (1985) found that cohesiveness leads to increased self-esteem, more willingness to listen to others, freer expression of feeling, better reality testing, greater self-confidence and more effective use of other team member's evaluations in enhancing their own development (for example in 360 degree feedback).

-Research by Dodunski & Gordon (A Study Of The Effect Of An Outdoor Education Experience) found that participants' perception of their peers were positively affected by participation in outdoor activities.
-The demeanor and character of a team can be changed with preconceived notions replaced with positive perceptions.
+Research by Dodunski & Gordon (A Study Of The Effect Of An Outdoor Education Experience) found that participants' perception of their peers positively affected by participation in outdoor activities.
+The demeanour and character of a team can be changed with preconceived notions replaced with positive perceptions.

 Patrick Lencioni in “The Five Dysfunctions of a Team” writes about the five behaviours that lead to a cohesive team.

 When team members are transparent and honest it forms a psychologically safe environment to build vulnerability trust and for members to speak their mind without fear of retribution.

 Trust allows team members to have an unfiltered debate of their ideas

 When team members have been heard and respected through healthy conflict they are more likely to commit to the decision irrespective of whether they agree with it or not.

 When everyone is committed to a clear plan of action the team is more likely to hold each other accountable.